whiteheaddmark/ngData-Architecture/iterations/Iteration0.md

 # Views
 ## Layered Architecture
 This isn't a new idea.
-ARDG has already been using this idea.
+ARDG has already been using it.
 <p align="center">
   <img src="https://github.com/whiteheaddmark/ngData-Architecture/blob/master/images/ARDGLayers.png?raw=true" width="800" height="800">
 </p>